casperjureskog/feb17-slow-food-sinatra/README.md

 * PostgreSQL for database
 * Warden for user authentication
 * Cucumber for acceptance tests
-* RSpec for unit tests
+* RSpec for unit tests.